aceazycrdfz/pyvoting/README.md

 There is another inconvinience for the voters: before filling the ballot, voters must have the complete list in mind.
 Otherwise, if the voter wants to insert a candidate at a position in the list, they must revise the rank of many candidate already placed (which is the very reason insertion sort is $O(N^2)$).
 For physical ballots, this can be fixed by providing cards at the voting station to assist the voters.
 For users of my package, my code can perform discretization, parsing the x-th smallest score as the x-th rank, if try_handle_invalid is True.
 In this way, inserting between two ranks is very easy:to intert between rank 5 and rank 6 you can write 5.5 without changing anything else.

 RCV is actually not spoiler-proof: it is only semi-spoiler-proof.
 This is because a large number of duplicates will split the ballots placing that candidate on top, thus leading to many duplicates getting eliminated early.
 It is still semi-spoiler-proof because as the duplicates get eliminated, ballot placing them on top will converge to a few and eventually one duplicate (unless they are very unluckily tied and eliminated together).
-This duplicate will not worse-off, comparing to the alternative without the duplicates.
+This duplicate will not be worse-off, comparing to the alternative without the duplicates.

 Spoiler-proofness: NO

 Semi-spoiler-proofness: YES

-...
-use my code

-if rank # already restricted on input, no need to tell my package to do that as well.
+if rank # already restricted on input, no need to tell my package to do that as well. only useful when onyl some ballots are restricted

 ## Tier List Voting (original)